Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

     3. game content logic ( switch page, render entity, change new sprite)
     4. script logics ( damage )
     5. user inputs ( mouse key)
-  - logic is a container of signal and Action, evoke is in Action
+  - logic is a container of response and Action, evoke is in Action
     - action has a class for each kind of action
+    - Esignal | Response | Action
+    - order of logics
+    1. add signals (from the script in last loop, from sdl event)
+    2. traverse signal list
+       1. for each signal, go through all the corresponding type of response. e.g. for each key signal, go through all key response.
+       2. When a response meets it's defined condition, set the logic to ready.
+    3. Traverse Logic list in order (some logic should execute before others).
+When a logic is in ready, evoke action.

 ### Added